 d)Burry wires and cables inside PVC conduits to a depth of at least 18 inches of earth cover

-e)Electrical wire that carries no more than 30 V (low-voltage) may be buried at a minimum depth of 6-inches
+e)Electrical wiring cable that carries no more than 30 V (low-voltage) may be buried at a minimum depth of 6-inches

-f)For applications using a high voltage cable in an environment like a swimming pool, hot tub or spa, the cable must be at least 22.5 feet above water-level.
-For telephone, internet and other data transmission applications, in water-based environments (pools, spas etc.), the cables must be at least 10 feet above water-level
+f)For applications using a high voltage cable in an environment like a swimming pool, hot tub, or spa, the cable must be at least 22.5 feet above water-level.
+For telephone, internet, and other data transmission applications, in water-based environments (pools, spas etc.), the marine electrical cable must be at least 10 feet above water-level

-If you are undertaking an electrical project involving an application requiring locating an underground electrical cable first, before proceeding with the project, it might be a challenge.
+If you are undertaking an electrical project involving an application requiring locating direct burial electrical cable first, before proceeding with the project, it might be a challenge.
 Although most residential and commercial property owners are required to maintain detailed records of their electrical cabling, that’s often not the case.

 It is therefore left to anyone doing a project at that premises to first locate the buried outdoor electrical cable and then plan their next moves.